 Here are a few examples of products which would connect to various intelligences (as indicated by number).

-Think of yourself as a life-long learner.
+Last of all, think of yourself as a life-long learner.
 How do you sneak in new learning opportunities?
-The chances are good that the things you produce in your spare time are strongly tied to your innate multiple-intelligences.
+Usually things you produce in your spare time are strongly tied to your innate multiple-intelligences.
 Our children are no different.
-Tying a student’s strengths and desires to that which needs to be learned creates a more valuable and permanent learning experience.
+It is important to connect a student’s strengths to the learning goal.
+This creates a more permanent learning experience.